sparrowwallet/sparrow/README.md

 `git clone --recursive https://github.com/sparrowwallet/sparrow.git`

-In order to build, Sparrow requires Java 22 or higher to be installed.
+In order to build, Sparrow requires Java 25 or higher to be installed.
-The release binaries are built with [Eclipse Temurin 22.0.2+9](https://github.com/adoptium/temurin22-binaries/releases/tag/jdk-22.0.2%2B9).
+The release binaries are built with [Eclipse Temurin 25.0.2+10](https://github.com/adoptium/temurin25-binaries/releases/tag/jdk-25.0.2%2B10).
+If you are using [SDKMAN](https://sdkman.io/), you can use `sdk env install` to ensure you have the correct version.

 Other packages may also be necessary to build depending on the platform.
 On Debian/Ubuntu systems:

 `sudo apt install -y rpm fakeroot binutils`

 The Sparrow binaries can be built from source using